liubang/nvimrc/README.md

 ## Try out

-If you have [Docker](https://www.docker.com/) on your system you can try out this config via the provided `Dockerfile`
+If you have [Docker](https://www.docker.com/) on your system you can try out this config via docker

 ### Just start nvim

 ```bash
 docker run -it --rm liubang/nvim
 ```

 ### Mount a local directory and start nvim

 ```bash